• Skip to primary navigation

 Dancer Life: What To Do When Bullying Happens To You, Part 2

-Last updated on May 29, 2018 by Sozo Staff Leave a Comment
+Last updated on August 20, 2026 by The Studio Guide Staff Leave a Comment

 Bullying in the dance studio is definitely not fun.
 But it happens (see Part 1).
 And the first step to dealing with it is to realize what’s happening and to name it (to both yourself and others).
 Bullying, or a pattern of relational aggression, definitely doesn’t have to turn physical in order to be hurtful.
 But remember: you’re not a helpless victim, and you can get past this.